dabrahams/standard/README.md

 #### 2.4.1.4.
 Character literals

-1. Character literals are recognized by the following grammar:
+1. Character literals have the form:

     ```ebnf
     character-literal ::=